Property Tax2026-03-16

 If your AGI falls below $100,000, you qualify for the full $25,000 loss allowance.
 Deduct rental losses fully against wages or other income on your tax return.
 This helps offset taxable rental income shortfalls from vacancies or repairs.

 Experts recommend organising records of depreciation rental property and expenses like mortgage interest deduction to substantiate claims.
-This scenario offers straightforward relief for modest investors in rental property taxes.
+This scenario offers straightforward relief for modest investors in rental taxes.

 Scenario 2: AGI at $125K

 At $125,000 AGI, the phase-out formula cuts the allowance in half to $12,500.
 Calculate it as 50% reduction since $25,000 exceeds the $100K-$150K range midpoint.
-Apply this to rental loss rules on Form 1040.
+Apply this to rental loss rules on the SA100 return.

 A property owner with $20,000 losses deducts only $12,500 against non-passive income.
 Carry over the rest for later years when AGI drops.
-This prevents full use of repairs maintenance deduction or property taxes deduction in high-income years.
+This prevents full use of repairs maintenance deduction or taxes deduction in high-income years.

 Scenario 3: Real Estate Professional Status

 Real estate professional status lets you deduct unlimited rental losses without phase-out.
-Spend more than 750 hours yearly in real estate trades, with over half your work time in the field, per IRS rules.
+Spend more than 750 hours yearly in real estate trades, with over half your work time in the field, per HMRC rules.
 This bypasses passive loss rules entirely.

 For instance, a full-time agent managing rentals logs 800 hours and deducts $100,000 losses fully.
 No $25K cap applies, boosting net rental income deductions.
 Qualify to treat rentals as non-passive for landlord tax obligations.